 Driving a tuk tuk is great, driving through a Protected Area (PA) is amazing and spotting Biodiversity from the comfort of your Three Wheeler is a priceless experience.
 Please be aware, however, that messing around with Wildlife can get you badly injured, lose your TukTuk or even result if you make irresponsible and reckless decisions!

-Sri Lanka is an island of Protected Wildernesses, of which there are 1350+ such Protected Areas (PAs) spanning the length and breadth of the island (across all ecological-climatic zones).
-Unfortunately, very few people are aware of this fact, and even when it comes to the Protected Area (PA) Types and Tiers that people do recognise, which in Sri Lanka’s case is it’s National Parks, the majority of people only know of National Parks (Tier II) such as Yala, Udawalawe, Horton Plains, Minneriya, Kaudulla, Wilpattu, Wasgamuwa and Gal Oya (the latter two having only achieved moderate recognition within the last five years).
+Sri Lanka is an island of legally protected wilderness areas, of which there are over 1000 such Protected Areas (PAs) spanning the length and breadth of the island (across all ecological-climatic zones).
+Unfortunately, very few people are aware of this fact, and even when it comes to the Protected Area (PA) Types and Tiers that people do recognise (which in Sri Lanka’s case is its National Parks(, the majority of people only know of National Parks such as Yala, Udawalawe, Horton Plains, Minneriya, Kaudulla and Wilpattu.

 As such, keep the following points in mind when travelling across the island:

-- If you see others engaging in the above-mentioned examples of illegal, unwise behaviour, do not join in with them, just keep driving through.
+- If you see others engaging in the above mentioned examples of illegal, unwise behaviour, do not join in with them.
+Just keep driving through.
 If they signal to you to engage in such behaviour with them, politely decline and carry on your journey.

 This page was co-authored by Sri Lankan Wildlife Conservationist and Protected Area (PA) Specialist John Wilson.
-If you have any further questions and/or clarifications feel free to contact him directly via his Instagram, his username is @tuskertrackingwithjohn.
+If you have any further questions and/or clarifications, feel free to contact him directly via his Instagram, his username is @TUSKERTRACKINGWITHJOHN.